 The mix between rock, pop, and jazz fit surprisingly well in this track, besides the fact the intro might induce you in error because this is not a hip-hop/rap track at all.

 Somehow the chorus sounds like it could be from GRANRODEO, it has that excitement and power without being aggressive that only GR knows how to deliver, yet this track is from Miyu and it sounds great nevertheless.

 It’s also safe to say that Daisuke Namikawa and Kenichi Suzumura (fellow seiyuu and Kiramune peers) provided the vocals to the rap bits in the intro and ending parts of the track.

 The first 20 seconds into the track were golden and if the guitar parts kept going in that direction this track could have easily been one of the more interesting ones in the mini-album.
 Still, it is energetic, catchy, and fun.

 3. Happy Day

-If you ask us if it’s worth purchasing this relase the response will be double.
-If you’re a die hard Miyu Irino fan then it’s worth.
+If you ask us if it’s worth purchasing this release the response won’t be 100% one way or the other.
+If you’re a die-hard Miyu Irino fan then it’s worth it.
 If you’re looking for great, exciting, solid releases, I’d say that the majority of Kiramune artists this year have released better music than him.

-“Boku no Mitsuketa Mono” is available for purchase on CDJAPAN for all overseas fans.
+“Boku no Mitsuketa Mono” is available for purchase at CDJAPAN.